Shubham-Tidke/DataStructures-and-Algorithms/README.md

 # DataStructures-and-Algorithms
-DS wise practice problems and solutions from Leetcode.
+practice problems and solutions from Leetcode and Geeksforgeeks.